zama-ai/fhevm/docs/guides/node.md

 # Build with Node
+This document provides instructions on how to build with `Node.js` using the `fhevmjs` library.

+## Install the library
-First, you need to install the library.
+First, you need to install the library:

 ```bash
 # Using npm